Time to Pack Up

-And so came the day that comes at the end of all good holidays – the one where you have most of a day to kill before your flight home, and no particular enthusiasm for doing anything.
+And so came the day that comes at the end of all good holidays.
+The final leg.
+The day where you have most of a day to kill before your flight home.
+And no particular enthusiasm for doing anything.
 The one where you talk a lot about what you’ve been doing instead of actually having another day of doing.
 The one where it hits you.
 The end-of-holiday blues were beginning to settle in.

 We had decided if we set off early enough we could have time to scoot into central San Francisco and do a bit of final shopping and have a nice breakfast.
 Our flight wasn’t until early evening, so we weren’t in any great hurry to get to the airport.
 We got up fairly early and headed off.
 After a brief stop in Monterey for fuel and coffee we headed up the main road towards San Francisco.
 It proved an interesting drive as there was some early morning mist rolling in off the Pacific.

-To end with a sense of completeness we went back to the café where we’d had breakfast twice at the start of the holiday, and had another fine bowl of homemade granola, double chocolate muffin with extra chocolate and some traditional American coffee.
+We went back to the café where we’d had breakfast twice at the start of the holiday.
+They still served some very fine homemade granola, double chocolate muffins with extra chocolate and traditional American coffee.

 And so back to the car again.
 It was still only a little after lunchtime, but we had really run out of enthusiasm by now and just wanted to get on our way.
 We got up to the airport in no time and found the car rental return quickly.
 They were perfectly happy to accept the car as it was, despite the fact it had changed colour from white to desert red.
 This was probably because we’d paid for all the upgrade insurances, so we could have just deposited a pile of twisted metal and it would have been covered.
 Anyway, they got us bussed up to the terminal quickly and we checked in.